nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 The nginx+lua will call simple-game-server to indirectly interact with agones for resource allication and release.

 #### How can I upload file to the pod?
-Launch a safe sftp servers/web file server as a pod on GKE.
-We are going to add an example for it.
+We made an example [script](./Stable-Diffusion-UI-Agones/sd-webui/extensions/stable-diffusion-webui-udload/scripts/udload.py) to work as an extension for file upload.
+Besides, you can use extensions for image browsing and downloading(https://github.com/zanllp/sd-webui-infinite-image-browsing), model/lora downloading(https://github.com/butaixianran/Stable-Diffusion-Webui-Civitai-Helper) and more.